The Flywheel Philosophy of Amazon

 It expanded beyond books

-In 1994, Amazon started out as an online bookstore that competed with Barnes & Noble and local bookshops.
+In 1994, started out as an online bookstore that competed with Barnes & Noble and local bookshops.
 The company grew quickly and became a global force in the retail sector when it IPO’d on the stock market in 1997.
 As the Internet grew, Amazon branched out into other services, including selling music and video, home-improvement products, and even computer software.
 In 1998, Amazon began selling CDs, as well as DVDs, and expanded into other areas of the market.
-In 2001, Amazon began shipping to more than 75 countries and reported having 270 million active customer accounts worldwide.
+In 2001, it began shipping to more than 75 countries and reported having 270 million active customer accounts worldwide.

 It offers a variety of subscription services

-Aside from the Prime subscription, Amazon com also offers other subscription services.
+Aside from the Prime subscription, it also offers other subscription services.
 Prime members receive exclusive discounts and shipping benefits, while other subscribers enjoy digital streaming content and family-oriented products.
 Amazon’s range of subscription services has sparked competition in a variety of industries and influenced many other companies to adopt similar business models.
 However, the most popular subscription services offered by Amazon are still Prime and Business Prime.

 It has a “flywheel” philosophy